 8. For cases that result in COSLA (or nominated alternative organisation) receiving signed undertakings (or other similarly binding assurances), ASA shall monitor compliance with those undertakings and inform COSLA (or the nominated alternative organization) when there is evidence of serious or persistent non-compliance.
-At that point the parties shall discuss what further action COSLA can take to ensure future compliance.
+At that point COSLA shall determine what further action it can take to ensure future compliance.